bcgov/brms-rules/README.md

 ### 2. Request Team Access

+If you are new to GitHub and/or the BC Government, you will be required to join the [bcgov github organization](https://github.com/bcgov).
+Request that a team member add you on GitHub.

-Request that a team member add you to the ISD-BRE team on GitHub.
-You can also [request approval through github directly](https://github.com/orgs/bcgov/teams/isd-bre).
+After confirming membership in the bcgov organization, request that a team member add you to the ISD-BRE team on GitHub.

+If you are already part of the bcgov github organization, you can also [request approval through github directly](https://github.com/orgs/bcgov/teams/isd-bre).

 Once approved, you will be able to submit edits.

 ### 3. Select the Dev Working Branch